talmolab/lab-website/_members/david-samy.md

   github: davidasamy
 ---

-David is a rising junior at Canyon Crest Academy in San Diego, CA. He is working on extensions to SLEAP as a high school summer research intern (summer 2023).
+David worked in the lab as a high school research intern at Canyon Crest Academy in San Diego, CA (summer 2022 and summer 2023).
+He worked on developing extensions to SLEAP.